 Did you know that you can make money from crypto by lending your crypto?
-Yield Farming is booming in 2021, and many crypto adopters are looking for a way how to profit from it.
+Yield Farming is booming, and many crypto adopters are looking for a way how to profit from it.
 Be aware, almost 80% of the content on search engines will confuse you about yield farming in DeFi (decentralized finance), its importance, role, and benefits.

 We have aim to briefly and describe each and everything about yield farming and benefits to crypto enthusiasts.